 Well, it’s all habit.

-When I first started blogging back in April 2012, I could write a blog post every couple of day.
+When I first started blogging back in April 2012, I could write a blog post every two days or so.
 It was a struggle to write that often.
-Then I could manage to blog every single day.
+Then, after a year or so, I could blog every single day.

 Some days, if I give up on other stuff, like eating too much, sleep, or friends, then I can write some 30 blog posts.
 Granted, some are incredibly short, or visually oriented (sharing a video or a few photos), but it’s still time consuming.

 So, yeah, if you want to know the traits/habits of extremely prolific bloggers, read on.

 You can either have results or excuses.
 Never both.

 The most important thing you can do as a blogger is to punch the damn keys.
 You need to write a lot — every day, if you can — in order to produce great content and become better.